EmbarkStudios/cargo-deny/docs/src/checks/bans/cfg.md

 ### The `skip-tree` field (optional)

-When dealing with duplicate versions, it's often the case that a particular crate acts as a nexus point for a cascade effect, by either using bleeding edge versions of certain crates while in alpha or beta, or on the opposite end of the specturm, a crate is using severely outdated dependencies while much of the rest of the ecosystem has moved to more recent versions.
+When dealing with duplicate versions, it's often the case that a particular crate acts as a nexus point for a cascade effect, by either using bleeding edge versions of certain crates while in alpha or beta, or on the opposite end of the spectrum, a crate is using severely outdated dependencies while much of the rest of the ecosystem has moved to more recent versions.
 In both cases, it can be quite tedious to explicitly `skip` each transitive dependency pulled in by that crate that clashes with your other dependencies, which is where `skip-tree` comes in.

 `skip-tree` entries are similar to `skip` in that they are used to specify a crate name and version range that will be skipped, but they also have an additional `depth` field used to specify how many levels from the crate will also be skipped.
 A depth of `0` would be the same as specifying the crate in the `skip` field.